dotnet/corefx/Documentation/project-docs/developer-guide.md

 ### Tests

-We use the OSS testing framework [xunit](http://xunit.github.io/) with the BuildTools test targets [TODO: add link to doc when https://github.com/dotnet/buildtools/pull/1272/ is merged].
+We use the OSS testing framework [xunit](http://xunit.github.io/) with the [BuildTools test targets](https://github.com/dotnet/buildtools/blob/master/Documentation/test-targets-usage.md).

 #### Running tests on the command line